 Vladimir, that sounds wonderful!
 I’ve never gone rowing before.”

-That doesn’t mean all your dialogue has to be short and choppy—just that you’ll cut the dead wood to keep to the point.
+That doesn’t mean all your dialogue has to be choppy—just cut the dead wood.

-You’ll be surprised by how much power it adds to your prose.
+You’ll be surprised by how much power it adds.

-Layering in backstory through dialogue is another way to keep your reader turning pages.
+Layering in backstory via dialogue helps keep your reader engaged.

-Hinting at some incident for the first time is an automatic setup that demands a payoff.
+Hinting at some incident introduces a setup that demands a payoff.

-As they headed toward the house, Janet whispered, “Can we not have a repeat of Cincinnati?”
+As they headed toward the house, Janet whispered, “Can we not bring up Cincinnati?”

 “Good,” Janet said.
 “I mean—”